daboross/android_device_oneplus_dre9-twrp/README.md

 	revision="android-11" />
 </manifest>
 ```
-Use https://del.dog/a11-twrp-extras-updated.txt is same directory as well.
 You might need to pick few patches from gerrit.twrp.me to get some stuff working.

 Sync the sources with